Frequently Asked Questions

 What happens after my first appointment?

 You will walk away with knowledge about your condition and a clear plan of action.
-We will follow up with you and the people important to you, whether it be your coach, husband, partner, housemate or someone else, to ensure that everyone who is part of your ‘team’ is on the same page for your speediest recovery possible.
+It’s likely we will have booked your next couple of appointments ahead so that we can get you on track ASAP.
+We will send you a follow up email.
+And will be in touch with anyone we need to (coach, partner, housemate or someone else) to ensure that everyone who is part of your ‘team’ is on the same page for your speediest recovery possible.

 What payment options are available?